patrickfuller/camp/README.md

 python camp/server.py
 ```

-That's it.
 Navigate to http://your.r.pi.ip:8000 and check out your webcam.

+####USB Camera

+Use with `python server.py --use-usb`.

 ####Password

 ![](img/login.png)

+With the `--require-login` flag, camp will open a login page before allowing
+webcam access.

 The default password is "raspberry".
 In order to change it, run this in your
 camp directory: